-From September 15th to October 15th, we celebrate National Hispanic Heritage Month.
-It’s a great opportunity for art teachers and students to dive into the cultures and traditions of Spain, Mexico, and parts of Central America, South America, and the Caribbean.
+This is a great time for teachers and students to dive into the history, culture and traditions of over 20 countries, including Spain, Mexico, parts of Central America, South America, and the Caribbean.

 Photo Credit: @qbricenoart